Searching for long time scales without fine tuning

-To our surprise, we find a finite gap for all $\xi > 0$.
-This means that there exists a maximum time scale even when the system is infinitely large.
+To our surprise, unlike for GOE with hard stability constraints as in Model 2, here we find a finite gap for all $\xi > 0$ (see Appendix C for calculation).
+Intuitively, this is due to the soft threshold acting as a repelling force on the eigenvalues to push them away from the stability threshold.
+This finite gap means that there exists a maximum time scale even when the system is infinitely large.
 This upper limit of longest time scale depends on the Lagrange multiplier $\xi$ and the interaction strength $c$.
-Because the Lagrange multiplier $\xi$ is used to constrain the averaged norm activity $\mu$, the maximum time scale is set by the allowed norm of the activity $\mu$, measured in units of expected norm for independent neurons.
-As we explain below, the greater dynamic range the system can allow leads to longer time scales.
+Because the Lagrange multiplier $\xi$ is used to constrain the averaged norm activity $\mu$, the maximum time scale is set by the allowed norm of the activity $\mu$, measured in units of expected norm for independent neurons (Fig.~\ref{fig:soft_mf}(e)).
+As we explain below, the greater dynamic range the system leads to longer time scales.

-The dependence of the gap on the Lagrange multiplier $\xi$ is shown in Fig~\ref{fig:spec}\textit{d} at each of several fixed values of $c$; as before there is a phase transition at $c_\text{crit} = 1/\sqrt{2}$.
-This is understandable, since in the limit of $\xi = 0$ we recover the hard wall case.
-For small $\xi$, the spectrum is similar to the hard wall case, with the eigenvalues close to the stability threshold pushed into the bulk spectrum; for large $\xi$, the entire spectrum is pushed away from the wall.
-A closer look at the longest time scale $\tau_\text{max}$ vs. Lagrange multiplier in Fig.~\ref{fig:soft_mf}\textit{a} confirms that amplification of time scales occurs only when $\xi < 1$, corresponding to an amplification of mean--square activity $\mu$.
+The dependence of the gap on the Lagrange multiplier $\xi$ is shown in Fig.~\ref{fig:spec}{\RV{(c)}} at each of several fixed values of the interaction strength $c$.
+In the limit of $\xi \rightarrow 0$, we recover the hard wall case, where there is a phase transition at $c_\text{crit} = 1/\sqrt{2}$.
+This phase transition remains present for $0 < \xi \ll 1$, with the eigenvalues close to the stability threshold pushed into the bulk spectrum (see details in Section~\ref{sec:time_scaling} and Appendix~\ref{sec:lts_appd:scaling_calc}).
+For large $\xi > 1$, the entire spectrum is pushed away from the wall.
+A closer look at the longest time scale $\tau_\text{max}$ vs. Lagrange multiplier in Fig.~\ref{fig:soft_mf}(a) confirms that amplification of time scales occurs only when $\xi < 1$, corresponding to an amplification of mean--square activity $\mu$.